quantifiedcode/python-anti-patterns/docs/readability/not_using_unpacking_for_updating_multiple_values_at_once.rst

 Use unpacking to update multiple values simultaneously ......................................................

-The modified module below is functionally equivalent to the original module above, but this module is more concise.
+The modified code below is functionally equivalent to the original code above, but this code is more concise.

 .. code:: python